liferay/liferay-screens/android/documentation/LoginScreenlet.md

 - Email address
 - Screen name
-- User id
+- User ID

-When user is successfully authenticated, their attributes are retrieved for use in the app.
-It's important to note that user credentials and attributes can be stored in a data store.
-Currently `SharedPreferences` are the only store implemented, but new more secure stores will be added in the future.
-This stored credentials can be used to perform automatic login in subsequent sessions.
+When a user successfully authenticates, their attributes are retrieved for use in the app.
+It's important to note that user credentials and attributes can be stored in an app's data store.
+Android's `SharedPreferences` is currently the only data store implemented.
+However, new and more secure data stores will be added in the future.
+Stored user credentials can be used to perform automatic login in subsequent sessions.

 ## Module